DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-29 Prop List & Modular Asset List.md

 9. Prop - Really tall column
 10. Prop - Chandelier

+> Note: For the modular kit pieces in this section, I'd prefer if you guys didn't take

 ### Props that Aren't as Important, but Would Be Really Nice

 1. Prop - Hanging Light